dovecot/documentation/source/settings/core.rst

    :values: @string

    The compile-time directory PKG_STATEDIR (typically /var/lib/dovecot)
-   is hard-coded as the location of things such as the ssl-parameters.dat file and the replicator database.
+   is hard-coded as the location of state files.
 The PKG_STATEDIR value is taken as the default state_dir setting but can be overridden - for instance, if you wish to use the same binaries for a system daemon and a user daemon.

    The settings ``state_dir = /home/foo/dovecot/state`` and
    ``base_dir = /home/foo/dovecot/run`` give an example of usage.